Manila rising, so are rents as confidence in Philippines grows

 But steady growth in demand from the traditional front office market such as banks, insurance firms, and representative offices is also fuelling the property boom.

-CBRE's Santos saw the Philippines, known as the world's call center capital, fast becoming Asia's back office banking hub.
+CBRE's Santos saw the Philippines, known as the world's call centre capital, fast becoming Asia's back office banking hub.

 JP Morgan Chase, HSBC (HSBA.L), Bank of America (BAC.N), Citibank (C.N), ANZ (ANZ.AX), and Deutsche Bank (DBKGn.DE) have all transferred critical back office processes to Manila in the last five years, while Wells Fargo (WFC.N) is among the more recent newcomers.

-Rents are expected to stabilize in coming years as new office space totaling at least 1.3 million sqm become available in 2013 to 2015, according to Jones Lang, with little danger of property bubbles as supply is just keeping up with demand.
+Rents are expected to stabilise in coming years as new office space totalling at least 1.3 million sqm become available in 2013 to 2015, according to Jones Lang, with little danger of property bubbles as supply is just keeping up with demand.

 Outside Manila, a similar transformation is unfolding, with industrial parks, especially those close to the capital and devoted to manufacturing, drawing more foreign firms than ever before, despite cribs about the high price paid for power.